From Modern Fortran by Milan Curcic

 In this part, we’ll conclude the article by using built-in functions and whole-array arithmetic to identify risky stocks, and find good times to buy and sell.

 Are you looking to find the best stocks to buy in today’s economy?
 Well, one of the most important parts of investing is the ability to spot all the risks and pitfalls of the market – which is what we shall be discussing today.
+If you are a beginner in the stock market, or as the Swedish call it – aktier nybörjare, then you will need to get as much background as possible before taking that plunge.

 Part 3: Identifying risky stocks and when to buy and sell